 - This blog sets out the rights of students in the UK to disclose mental health conditions in their university application form, and this blog sets out the benefits of disclosure

 How is CIS supporting its members in this area?

-We are holding our inaugural Student Well-being Workshop in November 2019 in Bilbao for universities and schools, which will include sessions on mental health, digital well-being, intercultural competence, sexual abuse and violence, peer on peer abuse and transitions.
+We held our inaugural Student Well-being Workshop in November 2019 in Bilbao for universities and schools, which included sessions on mental health, digital well-being, intercultural competence, sexual abuse and violence, peer on peer abuse and transitions.

 We are gathering data from our membership to understand more about the specific challenges that students face and how our members can meet these.
 As part of this we are hosting a series of roundtables looking at supporting students in the transition to university, from which we will be publishing a series of case studies showcasing good practice in some of our member institutions.
 Finally, following a summit in London with global educational leaders, we will be forming a committee to focus on how CIS can help its members to strengthen student well-being throughout education, from early years through to university.

 As you can see there’s a lot to cover on this subject and we are excited about the potential for our work to make a real difference to student safety and well-being.
 If anyone would like to know more about our work to address student safety and well-being or be involved, please contact Katie Rigg.